thunderbird/developer-docs/add-ons/updating/tb68/overlays.md

 Ignoring unrecognized chrome manifest directive 'overlay'.
 ```

 Those errors come from the old system, which no longer deals with such things.
 You might see the same line, but regarding `interfaces`.

-{% hint style="danger" %}
-**Registering your own interfaces using `.xpt`files is no longer possible.** However, they can be converted to JavaScript Modules (the Quicktext add-on includes an [example migration](https://github.com/thunderbird/quicktext/commit/e1ef58dce2816ac1e685f562d30882968e24a391)).
-{% endhint %}

 ## Notes about `<script>` tags